goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 2.5 Document API errors using Swagger or GraphQL
+## ![✔] 2.5 Document API errors using OpenAPI or GraphQL

 **TL;DR:** Let your API callers know which errors might come in return so they can handle these thoughtfully without crashing.
-For RESTful APIs, this is usually done with documentation frameworks like Swagger.
-If you're using GraphQL, you can utilize your schema and comments as well.
+For RESTful APIs, this is usually done with documentation frameworks like OpenAPI.
+If you're using GraphQL, you can utilize your schema and comments as well

 **Otherwise:** An API client might decide to crash and restart only because it received back an error it couldn’t understand.
 Note: the caller of your API might be you (very typical in a microservice environment)